root$ lsmod | grep br_netfilter

 The following Linux distributions are supported:

-Red Hat Enterprise Linux (RHEL), versions 7.4.x, and 7.5.x
+Red Hat Enterprise Linux (RHEL) 7.4.x, 7.5.x, 7.6, and 7.7

-Repeat this command for each of the kernel modules above.
 If this command does not display any output, then the module is not loaded.
 In this case, load the module using

 root$ modprobe br_netfilter